 The Internet has literally opened up a world of information, education and communication possibilities.
-It allows us to book travel reservations, read news from around the world, shop and communicate with friends all from the comfort of home, work or even our favorite coffee shop.
+It allows us to book travel reservations, read news from around the world, shop, buy and sell items, and communicate with friends all from the comfort of home, work or even our favorite coffee shop.
 For most people using the Internet has become a part of daily life and is a positive and safe experience.

 However, the Internet is also a place where predators lurk, waiting for their next victim.
 A great deal of content exists online is not appropriate for children.
 This content can include nudity or other sexually explicit material; hate or racist web sites; promotional material about tobacco, alcohol, or drugs; graphic violence; information about satanic or cult groups; or even recipes for making bombs and explosives at home.
 Theft of personal information is also a growing problem.
 It is important to check the legitimacy of a web site before giving out personal information, including your name, social-security number, address, telephone number, and credit-card numbers.